Regent Theatre, Brisbane: Ground floor interiors

 Entering from the Queen Street Mall, the components of the building that served the Regent Theatre are: the single-height threshold space off the street; the large, double-height entrance hall; and beyond this the elaborate grand foyer, which retains the marble staircase that once led to the 1929 theatre's mezzanine promenade.
-The interiors of all these spaces are extravagantly ornamented in a confection of styles, which include Art Deco, Spanish Gothic, Baroque and Neo-classical or Empire.
+The interiors of all these spaces are ornamented in a confection of styles, which include Art Deco, Spanish Gothic, Baroque and Neo-classical or Empire.
 A key strategy employed in the design of picture palaces of this era, these styles are freely used to create eclectic visual effects without concern for historical or stylistic accuracy.
-These spaces form an impressive sequence, retaining coherence despite the mixture of decorative styles.
+These spaces form an sequence, retaining coherence despite the mixture of decorative styles.

 The threshold space between the Queen Street Mall and the entrance hall is single-height, approximately six metres wide and four-and-a-half metres deep.
 It has a patterned terrazzo floor, marble skirting, a large, classically styled cornice and a central ceiling rose with round light fitting.
 An alcove on one side features decorative plasterwork in a classical style around its border, as does the lintel forming the opening between it and the entrance hall.
 Recent features such as signage and television screens are not of cultural heritage significance.

 The entrance hall is a long, high-ceilinged space that acts as a thoroughfare between the Queen Street Mall, the coffee shop, the upper-level tenancies and the grand foyer.
 After passing through the threshold space, there is a ticket booth immediately on the right hand side (possibly containing elements from the original ticket booth in the grand foyer beyond).
 It is approximately eight metres long and has a waist-height marble counter with an attached metal screen that extends to above head height on two sides.

 The coffee shop has recent fittings and furnishings, although sections of the Art Deco-style cornice here appear to be original fabric.
 Closest to the street are two simple rectangular openings, while the opening closest to the grand foyer has a timber frame and semi-circular fanlight with frosted glass lights.
 Two openings nearest the Mall have been in-filled during the 1979–1980 renovation.
 The lift and main staircase to the upper floors of the Regent Building are accessed through the rear of the coffee shop and sit in the eastern corner of this part of the building.
 At the far end of the entrance hall, a set of marble steps spanning its full width lead up to a landing enclosed by three sets of original double doors opening into the grand foyer.
 Two handrails made of copper with brass divide the stair into three.
 The double doors are made from timber and have full-height glass lights and chrome fittings.
 The threshold is polished granite.